 Ultimately, people can sense when they are in good hands; and they can tell when something is amiss.
 What would your employees and colleagues say about you?
 Would they be confident in your character and competence or would they say you are one of the countless 21st century leaders who needs to improve?
 If you know you need to change, there is nothing stopping you.
 It starts with you.
 You can do better.
 It’s not easy, but it is simple – and incredibly rewarding.
 Start by answering these five questions.
 I think you’ll find they will jumpstart your journey of self-discovery and put you well on your way to crafting a personal leadership model that will empower you to make a memorable difference in the lives of the people with whom you live and work.

 Continue Your Learning.

-UPDATE: Due to increased demand, we are now offering three Boot Camps in 2017.
-If you are searching for more personal instruction, direction, or coaching as you work through the five questions and begin to create your model, I invite you to join me on June 22-23, 2017 for my intensive leadership boot camp in Philadelphia, PA.
+If you are searching for more personal instruction, direction, or coaching as you work through the five questions and begin to create your model, I invite you to join me at one of my upcoming leadership boot camps in Philadelphia, PA.
 Taught by me personally, this 2-day in-person program kicks off a full year of additional guidance and mentorship with me.
 The program offers an immersion into the craft of leadership and provides a carefully guided exploration of your own principles, codes, and competencies.
 You will leave having created the blueprint for the most essential tool of your leadership journey: your personal leadership model.
 Developing my model was the most significant and powerful contributor to my leadership over my lifetime.
 This is your opportunity to have the same experience under the personal tutelage of an experienced Fortune 500 CEO.
 And to raise your game monumentally.
 This is an exclusive opportunity and space is limited.
 Apply today.